SholingaramHemanth/SholingaramHemanth/README.md

 <td width="50%">

 ### Currently Working On
-- Building a full-stack e-commerce platform
+- Building a modern e-commerce platform
 - Learning React Native for mobile development
 - Exploring AI and ML with Python
 - Creating beautiful UI and UX designs